aawc/HowSecurityKeysWork/README.md

 She mentioned how it was difficult for her to convince activists to use U2F keys because they did not understand how they work and how to use them.

+# Clarification

+Please note that I am not claiming that the owner of ```gogle.com``` is trying to phish internet users.
+That's just an example.

 # Sources